 Bank charges continue to gain daily

 Banks may set their own monthly limits on unauthorised overdraft charges.
 This is to stop them from reaching excessive levels.
 Halifax, for example, charges £5 per day up to £100 per month, at which point charges stop building up.
+Continuing to accrue these charges and being unable to repay them may result in bad credit which is something you want to avoid.

 Authorised overdraft fees will typically continue to amass until all the debt is paid off.
 With Halifax, these are £1 per day.